Air Fryer Asparagus | Oil-Free

 Notes

-Oftentimes, I just spritz it with lemon or lime juice and then add the dry seasonings.
-Other times, I place the asparagus in a bowl or flat-bottom dish and dunk it in aquafaba which is simply the bean juice from cooked chickpeas, but this isn’t required.
+Sometimes, before sprinkling on the seasonings, I place the asparagus in a bowl or flat-bottom dish and dunk it in aquafaba which is simply the bean juice from cooked chickpeas, but this isn’t required.
 I like to do it because the bean juice has a little thicker consistency than water and seems to help the dry spices to stick better.
 However, your asparagus will already be still wet from rinsing it, so this step can be skipped if you don’t have aquafaba already on hand.

 Though I prefer the air fryer cooking method, an oven can definitely be used instead.
 Simply set the oven to 425°F and allow the asparagus to cook for approximately 15 minutes.
 Thicker spears will require a little longer cooking time.